opendocsg/slw-judgments-backfill/2008_SGHC_38/report.md

  (c) that there are merits in the plaintiffs’ application based primarily on the terms of the guarantee signed by the plaintiffs and the 1st defendant as guarantors for the company’s mortgage to the bank.

-56     Issue estoppel precludes a party from contending the contrary of any precise point which, having once been distinctively put in issue, has been finally determined against him: see _Xiamen International Bank & Ors v Sing Eng (Pte) Ltd_ [1993] 3 SLR 228 at 234.
+56     Issue estoppel precludes a party from contending the contrary of any precise point which, having once been distinctively put in issue, has been finally determined against him: see _Xiamen International Bank & Ors v Sing Eng (Pte) Ltd_ <span class="citation">[1993] 3 SLR 228</span> at 234.
 Here the issue of liability has

 been previously determined against the 1st defendant as a result of the two earlier interlocutory judgments on the same or largely the same claims, saving the issue of the quantum of contribution for